bullimog-acc/translation/README.md

 The tool may then be used to cross-reference the latest English messages file against a translated csv file.
 It will apply comments agains each line, to indicate:
  - a new, untranslated message
  - an existing, changed message
- - an existing unchanged message
+ - an existing, unchanged message